PyPtt/ptt_mcp_server/README_ENG.md

 | **Financial System**   | Check P Coin balance, Transfer P Coins           | ✅     |
 | **Information Query**  | Query user info, Query board info                | ✅     |

-## Disclaimer
+## ⚠️ Important Suggestion & Disclaimer

+This project provides powerful PTT automation capabilities, but please note that all actions are based on your authorization, and you are fully responsible for the consequences of all operations.
+To use this tool safely and effectively, we strongly recommend following these best practices:

+**Best Practice: Read Before You Write, Confirm Before You Execute**

+Before using any function that modifies PTT content (such as posting, replying, sending mail, pushing comments, etc.), be sure to first use read functions to gather and confirm information.

+*   **Example:** Instead of directly ordering to "delete violating posts," first "list all violating posts."
+After you have reviewed the list and confirmed its accuracy, then execute the deletion.

+This simple process can significantly reduce the risk of operational errors (e.g., accidental deletion of posts, sending incorrect content).
+Although the PTT MCP Server will prompt you for final confirmation before execution, it cannot completely prevent the possibility of incorrect operations. **Please carefully check the content before submitting!**

-The PTT MCP server serves solely as an interface for AI to operate the user's PTT account, with the user's authorization.
-All risks associated with using this MCP server to operate your PTT account are borne by the user.
-The developers of this project assume no liability or responsibility for any losses or damages incurred from the use of this server.
+Please remember that the developers of this project are not responsible for any loss or liability caused by the use of this server.

 ## 📋 Requirements